Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs

-Our focus is in line with the recent surge of interest in interpretable learning. \begin{rem} If an unspecific test is desired, Energy Distance based two sample test \cite{SZEKELY200558} or the MMD-based test \cite{mmd} can be adapted by replacing the Euclidean distance between points by a Hilbertian distance $\D$ between the distributions \cite{OTBook}.
-These tests can be calibrated using the permutation null and will not be discussed further. \end{rem} To obtain succinct and interpretable tests we will concentrate on the mean of the resulting pushforward measure in $\H$. \begin{defn} For a meta-distribution $P\in\P(\P(\X))$, we define its \emph{Hilbert centroid} with respect to the Hilbertian distance $\D$ as $\M_{\eta\#P}=\E_{\mu\sim P}[\eta(\mu)]\in\H,$ assuming it exists. \end{defn} Our testing procedure is based on checking the equality $\M_{\eta\#P}=\M_{\eta\#Q}$, or more explicitly: $\E_{\mu\sim{P}}[\eta(\mu)]=\E_{\nu\sim{Q}}[\eta(\nu)]$.
+To obtain succint and interpretable tests we concentrate on the mean of the resulting pushforward measure in $\H$. \begin{defn} For a meta-distribution $P\in\P(\P(\X))$, define its \emph{Hilbert centroid} with respect to the Hilbertian distance $\D$ as $\M_{\eta\#P}:=\E_{\mu\sim P}[\eta(\mu)]\in\H,$ assuming it exists. \end{defn} Our testing procedure is based on checking the equality $\M_{\eta\#P}=\M_{\eta\#Q}$, or more explicitly: $\E_{\mu\sim{P}}[\eta(\mu)]=\E_{\nu\sim{Q}}[\eta(\nu)]$.
 Intuitively, each ``dimension'' of the map $\eta$ probes some aspect of the two involved meta-distributions and makes sure that they are in agreement in expectation.
 One of our testing approaches will use the statistic